ImATechnophile/cumulocity-parking-pi/README.md

 ## Deployment

-CREATE THE APPLICATION IN YOUR TENANT.Follow the below steps on your terminal with your Cumulocity credentials.
+*Create the application in your tanent*.Follow the below steps on your terminal with your Cumulocity credentials.
 ```
 $ c8y deploy:app parking_pi
 ?
 Tenant yourTenantName